Campus radio: United States

 College radio stations are typically considered to be public radio radio stations in the way that they are funded by donation and grants, but as a radio format the term "Public radio" generally refers to classical music, jazz, and news.
 A more accurate term is community radio, as most staff are volunteers, although many radio stations limit staff to current or recent students instead of anyone from the local community.

 By the late 1970s, FM had taken off, and competition for channels for new radio stations was intensifying.
 The National Association of Broadcasters (NAB) and the newly founded National Public Radio (NPR) convinced the FCC that local low-power radio stations were somehow detrimental to broadcasting, and class D licenses were no longer issued for applications made after 1979, except for broadcast translators to repeat NAB and NPR members' radio stations.
 Making matters worse for the college stations, they were demoted to secondary status, meaning that they could be forced to downgrade or go silent if a full-power station chose to upgrade or to relocate closer to the college station.

 Many radio stations were forced to upgrade their facilities at considerable expense.
 Many other radio stations were eventually forced off the air, because they could not afford the upgrades at all, or not in time to avoid being locked in by other expanding radio stations.
-There have also been situations where some college radio stations have been forced off the air either temporarily or permanently by the school's administration.
+There have also been instances where college radio stations have been forced off the air either temporarily or permanently by the school's administration.

 Many college radio stations in the U.S. also carry syndicated programming, such as that of National Public Radio and affiliated regional networks.
 Some radio stations have had student programming taken off the air by the administration in favor of other uses, such as WWGC and KTXT.
 The original WGST was the subject of an involuntary takeover which saw the state's board of regents sell the radio station as "surplus" property.